LitvinenkoEvgeny/simple-boilerplate/README.md

 - babel for transpile es6 code to es5

 ## Known issues
-- webpack spritesmith plugin did not create sprite file in assets properly you manually import sprite.png in your css like so:
+- webpack spritesmith plugin did not create sprite file in assets properly, you must manually import sprite.png in your css like so:

 ````
 i